 James C. Lester is Distinguished University Professor of Computer Science and Director of the Center for Educational Informatics at North Carolina State University.
-His research centers on transforming education with technology-rich learning environments.
-Utilizing artificial intelligence, game technologies, and natural language processing, he designs, develops, and investigates next-generation learning technologies.
-His work on personalized learning ranges from game-based learning environments and intelligent tutoring systems to affective computing, computational models of narrative, and natural language tutorial dialogue.
-The adaptive learning environments he and his colleagues develop have been used by thousands of students in K-12 classrooms throughout the U.S.
+His research centers on transforming education with artificial intelligence.
+His current work ranges from adaptive learning environments and multimodal learning analytics to intelligent game-based learning environments, computational models of interactive narrative, and affective computing.
+The AI-augmented learning environments he and his team create have been used by thousands of K-12 students around the globe.

 - Artificial Intelligence and Intelligent Agents